KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-02.markdown

 ##### CreateFileA

-Understanding how the software interacts with the OS helps in identifiying how the licensing data is stored.
-Programs do not have direct access to the storage device for reading and writing data and thus it will need to go through the Kernal.
+Understanding how the software interacts with the OS helps in identifying how the licensing data is stored.
+Programs do not have direct access to the storage device for reading and writing data and thus it will need to go through the Kernel.
 In this scenario, the kernel is simply an interface that takes in write/read requests and manages the underlying low-level operations.
-To access the kernal for reading/writing operations, the Windows 32 (win32) API library allows users to call and utilize its predefined functions and classes.
+To access the kernel for reading/writing operations, the Windows 32 (win32) API library allows users to call and utilize its predefined functions and classes.
 The win32 API library documentation can be found:
 + <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/dn933214(v=vs.85).aspx" target="_blank">View on Microsoft Developers Network</a>
 + <a href="http://laurencejackson.com/win32/index.html" target="_blank">Download Win32 API documentation from Laurence Jackson website</a>
 +